arangodb/velocypack/README.md

   default is `OFF`, meaning the suite will not be built.
 Set the option to `ON` to build it.
 Building the benchmark suite requires the subdirectory *rapidjson* to be present (see below).
+* `-DBuildExamples`: controls whether VPack's examples should be built.
+The examples are not needed when VPack is used as a library only.
 * `-DBuildTests`: controls whether VPack's own test suite should be built.
 The default is `OFF`.
 Set the option to `ON` for building the tests.
 This requires the subdirectory *googletest* to be present (see below).